Suspect Pleads Not Guilty In Deadly Pittsburgh Synagogue Attack

 Herring tweeted that prosecutors are still weighing whether to charge Bowers with domestic terrorism.

-Officials say Bowers was armed with three Glock .357 caliber handguns and an AR-15 semi-automatic rifle, when he burst into what had been quiet Sabbath services and fired at congregants.
+Officials say Bowers was armed with three Glock .357-caliber handguns and an AR-15 semi-automatic rifle, when he burst into what had been quiet Sabbath services and fired at congregants.
 Prosecutors say that once inside, Bowers, who had been vocal about his anti-Semitic beliefs on social media, said he was there to "kill Jews."

 In addition to the 11 people killed Saturday, multiple people were injured, including four Pittsburgh police officers.